Ordered Patch Theory

 is reinterpreted: a_t is not a motor command dispatched to an external world but the branch label within \mathcal{F}_h(z_t) that minimises expected free energy under the viability constraint.
 The mathematics are identical; only the ontological status of a_t changes.

-- The viability constraint (T6-2) is preserved: the codec selects branches along which it can continue to compress the stream.
+1. The viability constraint (T6-2) is preserved: selection favours branches along which the codec can continue to compress the stream.
 Branches that would drive K(P_\theta) \to C_{\text{ceil}} are penalised by the constraint, exactly as before. \blacksquare

 2.3 Interpretive Remark